-- Supporting child care supervisors with opportunities to create and enhance First Nation Child Care Supervisor Networks; - Increasing opportunities for child care supervisors to meet face to face to share knowledge, build relationships and learn from one another; - Building capacity among child care supervisors and program staff; and - Support Supervisors and licensed child care program staff in delivering high quality child care for children ages 0 -12.
+• Supporting child care supervisors with opportunities to create and enhance First Nation Child Care Supervisor Networks;

+- Increasing opportunities for child care supervisors to meet face to face to share knowledge, build relationships and learn from one another; - Building capacity among child care supervisors and program staff; and - Support Supervisors and licensed child care program staff in delivering high quality child care for children ages 0 -12.

 Funding may be used for any of the categories listed above under eligible expenditures.
 First Nations and TPAs may transfer Child Care Transformation (A404) funding allocation to Supervisor Network and Capacity Building Funding (A405) to assist First Nations communities in investing in professional development and capacity building opportunities that will maintain or enhance child care program quality on reserve.
-This allocation can be found in the Budget Schedule (Schedule B) of your 2015-16 child care service agreement.
+This allocation can be found in the Budget Schedule of your service agreement.

-For the 2015-16 fiscal year First Nations and TPAs may also transfer Special Needs Resourcing funding (A377) into, but not out of Capacity Building Funding (A405).
-SNR is a priority for the Ministry to ensure the inclusion of children with special needs in regulated child care settings at no additional cost to parents/guardians.
+First Nations and TPAs may also transfer Special Needs Resourcing funding (A377) into, but not out of Capacity Building Funding (A405).
+SNR is a priority for the ministry to ensure the inclusion of children with special needs in regulated child care settings at no additional cost to parents/guardians.
 This means that prior to the transfer of SNR funding; First Nations must ensure that all SNR requirements for children in licensed child care are met.
 Funding can only be moved from the original special needs resourcing allocation and cannot be combined with other flexibility options.

-First Nations and TPAs are required to report financial and service data to the Ministry related to Child Care Supervisor Network-Capacity expenses.
-First Nations and TPAs that report in EFIS will provide this information in their Interim report and Financial Statement submissions.
-First Nations and TPA that do not report in EFIS will provide this information in their year-end Financial Statements-attestation submission.
+First Nations and TPAs are required to report financial and service data to the ministry related to Child Care Supervisor Network-Capacity expenses.
+First Nations and TPAs that report in EFIS will provide this information in their Interim report and Financial Statements submissions.
+First Nations and TPA that do not report in EFIS will provide this information in their sattestation submission.